mastering-genkit/mastering-genkit-go/src/chapters/15-client-integration.md

 }
 ```

-This flow leverages two custom tools to check ingredient availability and estimate cooking difficulty.
+This flow uses two custom tools to check ingredient availability and estimate cooking difficulty.
 The streaming implementation sends initial status messages, processes the AI response in chunks for better user experience, and includes natural pauses at section boundaries.
-The flow uses OpenAI's GPT-5-nano model by default with a professional chef system prompt.
+The flow uses OpenAI's GPT-5-nano model with a professional chef system prompt.

 #### createImage Flow